5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Also, packing can seem like a lot of work, but it’s work you have to do anyway.
 So packing ahead of time gives you a jump start on the work you would have had after you sold your house.

-Next up was our closets, and they were maxed out.
+Next up were our closets, and they were maxed out.
 We definitely need to pack and organize them to get our house ready to sell.
 So, I packed most of the things and organized the rest.

 For our clothes, I packed up things that were out of season.
 It was winter, so I packed all of my dresses and summer things.